PjgZSK/learn/opengl/helloTriangle.md

 * graphics pipeline :
     1. transforming 3d coordinates to 2d coordinates
     2. transforming 2d coordinates into actual colored pixels
-* the graphics pipeline can divided into serveral steps where each steps requires the output of previous step as its input
+* the graphics pipeline can divIDed into serveral steps where each steps requires the output of previous step as its input

 * all of the steps are highly specialized and can easily to be executed in parallel
 * because of parallel nature, graphics cards of today have thousands of small process cores to